-The following advice is intended to help international students with the transition between cycling in your home country and the UK.
+The following advice is intended to help international visitors with the transition between cycling in your home country and the UK.

 Once you have purchased a bicycle, find out if there are any local cycle shops where they will service your bike and show you how to give it regular safety checks.
+Fit your bike with a bell and purchase a secure lock.

-Note: It is vital that you purchase a cycle helmet that meets the British Standard.
+NOTE: It is vital that you purchase a cycle helmet that meets the British standard.
 Use lights if possible at all times and wear fluorescent and reflective jackets.
-Never listen to music or use a mobile phone while you are on your bike as it will distract you and make sure you fit a bell.
+Don't listen to music or use your mobile phone while on your bike as it will distract you.

 In many cities there will be cycle lanes so ask your institution if they provide cycle maps.
 Some cycle lanes can be shared with buses or pedestrians and these need to be used with extra care.
-Look before moving off or stopping and indicate when turning.
+Look before moving off or stopping and always indicate when turning.
 Be aware of car doors opening, pedestrians stepping out and emergency vehicles.
 Buses have limited visibility so cyclists should stay behind a bus and in full view of the mirrors, where the bus driver can see you clearly.
 Manoeuvres around a bus make a cyclist very vulnerable as a bus driver can only see behind by using mirrors.

-All traffic signs and traffic lights should be obeyed and are available to view at www.direct.gov.uk/highwaycode
+All traffic signs and traffic lights should be obeyed and are available to view at www.gov.uk/highway-code

-Complicated junctions need great experience and confidence in road cycling.
-Practical training or cycling with an experienced friend will help this build confidence during the transition period.
+Complicated junctions require great experience and confidence in road cycling.
+Practical training or cycling with an experienced friend will help build confidence during the transition period.
 Alternatively, it may be advisable to consider using Google Maps to find an alternative route or use a local map in conjunction with a cycle map to plan a safer route.
-This is a useful activity for new students to help find your way around your new locality.
+This is a useful activity for new visitors to help find your way around your new locality.